Luke 7: Healing the centurion's servant (verses 1–10)

-Widow of Nain's son raised (7:11-17)
+Widow of Nain's son raised (verses 11–17)

 This account of a miracle by Jesus is only recorded in the Gospel of Luke.
 Jesus, accompanied by a large crowd (verse 11), arrived at the gates of the village of Nain during the burial ceremony of the son of a widow, and raised the young man from the dead.
 The location is the village of Nain in Galilee, two miles south of Mount Tabor.
 This is the first of three miracles of Jesus in the canonical gospels in which he raises the dead, the other two being the raising of Jairus' daughter and of Lazarus.

 Following the healing, Jesus' fame spread "throughout all Judea and all the surrounding region".
 In the Cambridge Bible for Schools and Colleges, commentator F. W. Farrar explains that "the notion that St Luke therefore supposed Nain to be in Judaea is quite groundless.
 He means that the story of the incident at Nain spread even into Judaea".

 Some parallels in details are noted with the raising of the son of the widow of Zarephath, by the Old Testament prophet Elijah (1 Kings 17), especially some verbal parallels.
 The raising of the son of the woman of Shunem (2 Kings 4) by Elisha is also similar, including the reaction of the people, and in particular, the location of Nain is very close to Shunem (identified with modern Sulam), giving an example of a repeated pattern in the history of redemption.

-Messengers from John the Baptist (7:18-35)
+Messengers from John the Baptist (verses 18–35)

 When John the Baptist was in prison and heard of the works performed by Jesus, John sent two of his disciples as messengers to ask a question of Jesus: